 Book domestic awards within Japan on JAL

 Similar to domestic travel within Australia, booking domestic awards within Japan on Japan Airlines (JAL) often delivers solid value.
-Flights between Tokyo (HND) and Osaka (ITM) start at 10,500 Avios.
-Award travel within Japan comes with the tiniest of fees, if any.
-You'll fully avoid fuel surcharges.
+Flights between Tokyo (HND) and Osaka (ITM) start at 12,000 Avios.
+Award travel within Japan comes with the tiniest of fees, if any and you'll fully avoid fuel surcharges.

-Just make sure you check with cash prices.
+Just make sure you check cash prices before booking with Avios.
 Although domestic flights in Japan aren't always cheap, the award rates were hiked last year on these short routes.
 However, since Japan is such a small country, Avios’ distance-based award chart makes traveling throughout the nation quite affordable.

-You can travel in all classes of service offered by JAL on its robust domestic network.
-This includes J class (business class) and First Class.
+You can travel in both J Class (business class) or economy class on flights that make up JAL's robust domestic network.
 However, award space is usually only plentiful in economy.

 Depart from a destination that limits fuel surcharges